-On the map, we see the number of people per square kilometer (km2) across the world.
+The map shows the number of people per square kilometer (km2) across the world.

 Globally the average population density is 62 people per km² in 2023, but there are very large differences across countries.

-Of the larger countries1, Bangladesh is the most densely populated with 1,330 people per km².
+Of the larger countries1, Bangladesh is the most densely populated, with 1,330 people per km².
 This is almost three times as dense as its neighbor, India.
 It’s followed by Rwanda (571), South Korea (531), Lebanon (523), and the Netherlands (523).

 If we want to understand how people are distributed across the world, another useful tool is the population cartogram: a geographical presentation of the world where the size of the countries is not drawn according to the distribution of land, but according to the distribution of people.

 Here we show how the world looks in this way.
 When we see a standard map, we focus on the largest countries by area.
 But these are not always where the greatest number of people live.
 It’s this context we need if we want to understand how the lives of people around the world are changing.

 How has world population growth changed over time?

 The chart shows the increasing number of people living on our planet over the last 12,000 years.
 A mind-boggling change: the world population today is around 2,000 times the size of what it was 12,000 ago when the world population was around 4 million – less than half of the current population of London.